nucleate-io/OnRecord-Project-Overview/README.md

   - User signup & entry into matching pool
   - Band interaction and communication
   - Competition signup & voting
+- An in-app currency used to get matches, enter competitions, and become prize-eligible for competitions
 - A custom, parameterized matching algorithm to create bands based on skills and musical interests